carolinepeake/retail-app/README.md

 # About the Project

   <p align="left">
-   Atelier Fashion: Retail Application is a single-page React application made using vanilla CSS, Node.js, and Express, tested with Jest, and hosted on AWS.</p>
+   Atelier Fashion: Retail Application is a single-page React application made using Styled-Components (vanilla CSS), Node.js, and Express, tested with Jest, and hosted on AWS.</p>

 ### Front-End: